ant-design/ant-design/.github/PULL_REQUEST_TEMPLATE.md

 First of all, thank you for your contribution! 😄

+New feature please send pull request to feature branch, and rest to master branch.
+Pull request will be merged after one of collaborators approve.
 Please makes sure that these form are filled before submitting your pull request, thank you!

 [[中文版模板 / Chinese template](https://github.com/ant-design/ant-design/blob/master/.github/PULL_REQUEST_TEMPLATE/pr_cn.md)]